-To take this subtraction, you must net all gains and (losses) from all exchanges of one kind of legal tender for another kind of legal tender including amounts shown on Form 165 Schedule K-1(NR), Form 120S Schedule K-1(NR), and Form 141AZ, Schedule K-1(NR).
+To take this subtraction, you must net all gains and (losses) from all exchanges of one kind of legal tender for another kind of legal tender including amounts shown on Forms 165 Schedule K-1(NR), 120S Schedule K-1(NR), and/or 141AZ, Schedule K-1(NR).

-Enter the amount of any net capital gain from Arizona sources and included in Arizona gross income for the taxable year that is derived from the exchange of one kind of legal tender for another kind of legal tender.
-For the purposes of this paragraph:
+Enter the amount of any net capital gain from Arizona sources included in Arizona gross income for the taxable year that is derived from the exchange of one kind of legal tender for another kind of legal tender.